-(2) That the funeral establishment shall have in charge full time therein a person licensed in accordance with this chapter; provided however, that this paragraph shall not apply to funeral establishments maintained, operated or conducted prior to September 6, 1972.
+(2) The funeral establishment shall have in charge full time therein a person licensed in accordance with this chapter; provided, however, that this paragraph shall not apply to funeral establishments maintained, operated, or conducted prior to September 6, 1972.

-(3) That the property on which the funeral establishment is located shall be properly zoned by the local zoning authority.
+(3) The property on which the funeral establishment is located shall be properly zoned by the local zoning authority.

-(4) That the funeral establishment has acquired all appropriate business licenses issued by the State Division of Revenue.
+(4) The funeral establishment has acquired all appropriate business licenses issued by the State Division of Revenue.

-(b) No person shall conduct, maintain, manage or operate a funeral establishment unless a permit for each such establishment has been issued by the Board.
+(b) No person shall conduct, maintain, manage, or operate a funeral establishment unless a permit for each such establishment has been issued by the Board.
 Violation of this subsection shall constitute grounds for discipline.
 A funeral establishment permit shall be conspicuously displayed in said funeral establishment.
-In case of funeral services held in any private residence, church or lodge hall, no permit shall be required, provided that the funeral director of record at said funeral services is operating from a firm with an already-existing funeral establishment permit.
+When funeral services are held in any private residence, church, or lodge hall, no permit shall be required, provided that the funeral director of record at said funeral services is operating from a firm with an already-existing funeral establishment permit.